 sum of all values: The total of all points in the data.

-When you hover over a point on the chart, you can see its value, along with the group-by value.
+When you hover over a point on the chart, you can see each group points’ value.

-Clicking on a point allows you to start Change Intelligence to determine what cased the change in performance.
+Clicking on a point allows you to start finding correlations or view associated logs to determine what may have caused the change in performance.

 Below the chart, a table displays the data for each line in the chart.